abhimonk1998/Infrastructure-Management-using-AWS/README.md

 # Fovus-coding-submission-abhijeet

-Fovus coding submission for AWS CDK setup
+Coding challenge for AWS CDK setup

 # Steps to build and deploy the project